- Living in Los Gatos

 Welcome to the Town's Economic Recovery Resource Page

-There is no doubt that the COVID-19 pandemic has taken an incredible toll on each of us.
-The business community in particular has been stretched in ways that many of us never imagined.
-The Town of Los Gatos continues to applaud our local business owners and staff for their tireless efforts to press on through these economically challenging times and continue to provide services and products to our community.
+There is no doubt that the COVID-19 pandemic has taken an incredible toll.
+The business community in particular has been stretched in ways that many could have never imagined.
+The Town of Los Gatos continues to applaud our local business owners and staff for their tireless efforts to press on through these economically challenging times and provide services and products to our community.
 As we begin to move out of the pandemic and welcome guests back into our shops, restaurants, and public spaces, the Town Council continues to provide support, process streamlining, and funding to assist local businesses.
 These efforts are highlighted below including the Economic Recovery Resolution and Parklet programs.

 After reviewing the information provided on this page, should you have questions regarding how the initiatives may support your business, please contact us directly for assistance.

 Economic Vitality Manager

 Economic Recovery ResolutionOn June 2, 2020, the Town Council voted unanimously to support the business community by adopting an Economic Recovery Resolution that provides a variety of process streamlining, reduced fees, and other business opportunities to create a more flexible business environment in Los Gatos.
 The Town Council discussed the initiatives again on October 6, 2020 and January 19, 2021, each time extending and expanding the initiatives.
 Currently, the Economic Recovery Resolution is in effect until December 31, 2021.

 Some highlights from the Economic Recovery Resolution are as follows:

-Businesses fronting a public street, with on-street parking, such as those along N. Santa Cruz Avenue, may be eligible to have a temporary parklet installed in front of their location to support outdoor dining or other business services.
-Many of such parklets already exist.
+Businesses fronting a public street, with on-street parking, such as those along N. Santa Cruz Avenue, may be eligible to have a temporary parklet installed in front of their location to support outdoor dining.

 The health and safety of our community remains a top priority for the Town, thus it is crucial to note that all parklets must be in compliance with the ADA, California Building Code, Santa Clara County Fire Code, and the Santa Clara County Public Health Order.
 Additionally, platforms and ramps built in the street must be constructed to allow storm water to be directly routed to the drains.

-A Parklet Permit Application must be completed by the business owner and approved by the Town of Los Gatos.
-This Parklet Permit Application has been updated as of November 6, 2020 and all businesses occupying a parklet on public property MUST complete the new permit.
+A Parklet Permit Application and Agreement must be completed by the business owner and approved by the Town of Los Gatos.

 The information contained within the Parklet Permit requires compliance with the ADA, Building/Fire Codes, storm drain regulations, the Public Health Order, and other health and safety measures.
 Failure to submit a new permit or to comply with the conditions outlined below will result in revocation of permits and removal of parklets.